The majority (70.6%) of Canadians who have ever been smokers have now quit.

 Almost half (44.5%) of smokers had tried to quit in the past year.
 Nearly one-third (31.8%) had tried more than once.

 - Similar proportions of males and females had made a quit attempt in the past year.

 - Quit attempts did not differ significantly by age group.

-Two-thirds of smokers who attempted to quit in the past two years used some form of cessation assistance.
+Over two-thirds of smokers who attempted to quit in the past year used some form of cessation assistance.

-- Nearly one-quarter (23.2%) “made a deal with friends or family to quit smoking together.”
+- One in eight (12.5%) “made a deal with friends or family to quit smoking together".